Car collection of the 29th Sultan of Brunei: F40

 The Ferrari F40 was a mid-engine sports car produced from 1987 to 1992 to celebrate Ferrari's 40th anniversary of the company's founding in 1947.
-Of the eleven known Ferrari F40s purchased by the Sultan of Brunei, ten underwent cosmetic and performance modifications performed by Italian car designer firm Pininfarina, with nine of the cars being modified under the supervision of Paolo Garella, the Pininfarina Prototype Manager of the 1990s.
+Of the eleven known Ferrari F40s purchased by Prince Jefri, ten underwent cosmetic and performance modifications performed by Italian car designer firm Pininfarina, with nine of the cars being modified under the supervision of Paolo Garella, the Pininfarina Prototype Manager of the 1990s.

-Under the supervision of Paolo Garella, Pininfarina modified nine Ferrari F40s for the Sultan of Brunei, including seven road cars and two F40 LMs.
-The custom road cars were equipped with air-conditioning, a radio, electric windows, and a tilt-able steering wheel column, as per the Sultan's requests.
-Additionally, the Sultan acquired two of the nineteen Michelotto F40 LMs produced by Ferrari.
+Under the supervision of Paolo Garella, Pininfarina modified nine Ferrari F40s for Prince Jefri, including seven road cars and two F40 LMs.
+The custom road cars were equipped with air-conditioning, a radio, electric windows, and a tilt-able steering wheel column, as per the Prince Jefri's requests.
+Additionally, Prince Jefri acquired two of the nineteen Michelotto F40 LMs produced by Ferrari.

-Only three of the eleven Ferrari F40s have exchanged ownership from the Sultan of Brunei.
+Only three of the eleven Ferrari F40s have exchanged ownership from Prince Jefri.
 One of these cars was the original F40 LM purchased for Brunei in 1992 which has since gone through four separate owners before ultimately being purchased by Shinji Takei in 1996.
 The two other vehicles were the right hand drive converted yellow F40, and right hand drive converted matte grey F40, which were both purchased back from the Brunei royal family by John Collins, a Ferrari dealer who worked for Talacrest, a UK-based Ferrari specialist.

 The matte grey Ferrari F40 was originally converted to rosso corsa with LM seats in the early 2000s but was restored to its matte grey exterior with a red stripe and retained its LM seats in 2018 by DK Engineering.
 Meanwhile, the yellow Ferrari F40 was restored to its original configuration with a rosso corsa exterior and red cloth interior, maintaining its right-hand drive setup.
 These two F40s are currently the only known right-hand drive F40s in public circulation.